0 Comment

 Communication

-Social media channels such as LinkedIn are being increasingly used to build professional connections and networks.
+Employees use social media platforms, such as LinkedIn, to establish professional connections and expand their networks.

 This can prove extremely beneficial for businesses as the employees can leverage these social media connections to enhance their workplace performance and productivity.

-In addition, they can use the information gained through these networks for business promotion and other value-adding activities.
+Additionally, they can use the information gained through these networks to promote their business and engage in other value-added activities.

 What are the ‘Cons’ of Social Media Usage at the Workplace?